 Besides eating snacks with high fat content, you can also add fat to your hot beverages.
 They could range from hot chocolate to matcha, coffee or green tea.
 You can start by adding whipped cream to your beverages.

 Eating More Vegetables

-You can also prepare various salad dressings using monounsaturated fats such as avocado or olive oil (5).
+You can also prepare various salad dressings using unsaturated fats such as avocado or olive oil (5).
 Preparing salad dressings will help you eat more vegetables as well as bump up your healthy fat intake.

 Eating Oily Fish

 You can also increase your fat intake by consuming fatty fish.
 However, not any fish but those containing monounsaturated fats.
 The healthiest options are tuna and salmon.